Need a rugged canister to protect delicate electronics or a flashlight at extreme depth or in extreme environments? This is it.

 About 2 years ago, I tried to lower my POV cameras into water with a fishing rod/reel or a rope and quickly discovered that the camera would spin.
 So I set out to design a stabilizing system that would make the camera track straight underwater, taking a predictable path.
 I went through a dozen of designs, modifying this and that, and tested several materials.
 What you see here is the culmination of this extensive testing.

-The second item is a specialized underwater housing for GoPro type cameras.
+The second item is a specialized underwater housing for action camera cameras.
 I wanted to go far beyond the limited depth of the original OEM case (only 200ft).
 Once again, I tested several designs and materials and finally arrived at this current version.

 We have more patent-pending products on the way, so stay tuned!